The Future of Mental Health Care

-Former editor-in-chief turned journalist New York Times, Glamour, and @HuffPost.
+Former editor-in-chief turned journalist at the New York Times, Glamour, and @HuffPost.

 Change Is Already Here

 There is a lot of discussion about the healthcare system’s sad state if you try to get help for a mental health issue.
 But this isn’t a post about systems; it’s about a divide between people.
-It’s about how different generations deal with mental health and the deleterious effect our differences are having on young people in particular.
+It’s about how different generations deal with mental health and our differences’ harmful effects on young people.
 Why is there a divide?
 Many Baby Boomers grew up not talking about mental health, particularly their own, and had few avenues to find help outside their doctor’s office.
 So, where does the divide begin?
-There’s a clear split between people over age 55 and those who are younger.
-Gen-Xers and Baby Boomers, who are typically more reserved when talking about mental health, are having trouble relating to younger people and coping with mental health challenges.
+There’s a clear split between people over age 55 and younger.
+Gen-Xers and Baby Boomers, typically more reserved when discussing mental health, are having trouble relating to younger people and coping with mental health challenges.
 The time to change that?
 Yesterday.
 How do we push past that barrier?

 First, Ask Yourself: Am I Part of the Problem?

-Ask yourself: What if my bias against talking about emotional and social issues prevents me from helping other people?
-What if I personally understand the effects of stress, depression, and anxiety because I suffer from it myself.
-But I absolutely refuse to reveal those issues to my colleagues in any way?
-With all due respect, ask yourself if you may be the boulder-sized block on the road to wellness for the people around you.
+Ask yourself: What if my bias against discussing emotional and social issues prevents me from helping others?
+What if I understand the effects of stress, depression, and anxiety because I suffer from it myself?
+But I refuse to reveal those issues to my colleagues in any way.
+Ask yourself if you may be the boulder-sized block on the road to wellness for the people around you.

 Do You Believe That Technology Can Help People Make Meaningful Connections?

-Experts often say that a crucial part of staying mentally healthy is social connectedness.
+Experts often say that social connectedness is a crucial part of staying mentally healthy.
 And there’s your first problem—a digital generation connects differently than people who didn’t grow up with technology at their fingertips.
-My theory: Humanity responds to caring words, whether they come from a phone line, an app, a text, or a keyboard.
-The more people who believe that the more people we can help.
+My theory: Humanity responds to caring words, whether from a phone line, an app, a text, or a keyboard.
+The more people who believe that, the more people we can help.

 Are You Suggesting Only Resources You Would Be Comfortable Using?

-As a member of Generation X, the numbers 911 are seared into my brain.
+As a member of Generation X, the number 911 is seared into my brain.
 I need to commit the numbers 741741 to memory, too, because they will connect anyone, anywhere in the U.S., to a live, trained crisis counselor who receives the text and responds, all from a secure online platform thanks to Crisis Text Line.
 The service is free and saves lives through conversations over text.
-(Literally, all you need to do is text HOME to 741741.)
+(All you need to do is text HOME to 741741.)
 Are those numbers likely to be top of mind for someone over 50?
 Not as many as there could be.
-(Although, yes, they do get calls from people of all ages.)
+(Although, yes, they get calls from people of all ages.)

 You May Also Like

-It takes courage to text Crisis Text Line, but texting is an attractive option because it is silent (Ask for help can be done at work or with others around you) and private.
+It takes courage to text Crisis Text Line, but texting is an attractive option because it is silent (Asking for help can be done at work or with others around you) and private.
 “You can text from anywhere.
 A board room or a bathroom, 24/7,” says Ashley Womble, head of communications at Crisis Text Line.
-“The average conversation lasts about 45 minutes and could be a lot less.
+“The average conversation lasts 45 minutes and could be much less.
 We could be there for someone during the 15 minutes they have a panic attack.”

-Apps make it easier for peers to connect and help outside of a clinical setting.
+Apps make it easier for peers to connect and help outside a clinical setting.

 Are You Aware Of The Power of Peers?

-Many people disregard peer counseling as a helpful part of addiction recovery, mostly because they have no idea of it.
-Peer counselors (who must earn a certification) have been suggested to work particularly for people with severe mental illness.
+Many people disregard peer counseling as a helpful part of addiction recovery, mainly because they do not know it.
+Peer counselors (who must be certified) have been suggested to work mainly for people with severe mental illness.
 They can fill gaps in care when people need someone to listen to them or offer companionship (services not generally provided by a counselor or doctor).
 The top three issues for people in recovery are loneliness, social isolation, and managing their day-to-day mental and physical health.
 That’s where the role of certified peer specialists (CPS) comes in, says Karen Fortuna, Ph.D., Assistant Professor of Psychiatry at the Geisel School of Medicine Dartmouth College.
-CPS’s have lived experience (meaning they have recovered from either the same or similar issue) and a unique skill set.
+CPSs have lived experience (meaning they have recovered from the same or similar issue) and a unique skill set.
 Their role is part of a network of care.
 Using smartphone apps helps clients to track their progress and show it to their CPS.
 “It’s a holistic way to help.
-CPS is using smartphone apps to reach people in their homes and their communities and offering real-time peer support services outside of a clinical setting,” says Dr. Fortuna.
+CPS is using smartphone apps to reach people in their homes and communities and offering real-time peer support services outside of a clinical setting,” says Dr. Fortuna.

-Is Your Company Really Helping People With Mental Health Issues?
+Is Your Company Helping People With Mental Health Issues?

-Or are they simply providing a packet of resources and sending you out the door in search of therapy?
-It’s time for older generations of human resources executives and leaders to align their policies and managers with a new generation.
+Or are they simply providing a packet of resources and sending you out the door searching for therapy?
+It’s time for older human resources executives and leaders to align their policies and managers with a new generation.
 In many workplaces, employees say that mental health problems are stigmatized or misunderstood, and they get no support or strategy for improving the situation.
-Only 3.2% of employees self-identify to their employer if they have an invisible disability, according to a National Organization on Disability study.
-But, again, that may have a lot to do with the generational or cultural difference.
+Only 3.2% of employees self-identify with their employer if they have an invisible disability, according to a National Organization on Disability study.
+But, again, that may have a lot to do with generational or cultural differences.

 The takeaway for employers and employees of a certain age?
 When employees’ values do not align with their employers’ policies, they are less likely to stay, and if they do, they will likely be less productive.
-For years, Gen Xers like me, diagnosed at one time with anxiety, depression, stuck it out in silence.
-But, younger generations are about to upend that tradition.
+For years, Gen Xers like me, diagnosed at one time with anxiety and depression, stuck it out in silence.
+But younger generations are about to upend that tradition.
 They are sick of covering—hiding part of their identity from coworkers.
 Think back to when the deaths of Kate Spade and Anthony Bourdain made headlines.
-Several friends were truly stunned and saddened, the same way others are now when talking about the recent news of more death, this time by suicide, in Parkland and Sandy Hook.
-The news can be a gut punch, especially for people dealing with similar issues in their own families.
+Several friends were genuinely stunned and saddened, the same way others are now, when talking about the recent news of more deaths, this time by suicide, in Parkland and Sandy Hook.
+The news can be a gut punch, especially for people dealing with similar family issues.
 But, do employees typically discuss the news and its effect on them at work?
 No. I call it the elephant in the office.
-It’s right there—stigma, discrimination, ignorance, or lack of education—and no one says a word.
+It’s right there—stigma, discrimination, ignorance, or lack of education—and no one says anything.

-Mental health issues are complex and require a combination of therapies that most often occur outside of work.
+Mental health issues are complex and require a combination of therapies that often occur outside work.
 Therefore, this post is not a substitute for professional medical advice.